radishland/radish/README.md

 await io.write(content); // we can sequence effects in direct style
 ```

 We perform an effect operation by awaiting it.
-Using our `io` effect directly as above would result in an "Unhandled effect" error, similarly to unhandled exceptions, as we haven't defined a handler yet.
+Calling effects without handlers will throw an "Unhandled effect" error, similarly to unhandled exceptions.

 <details>
   <summary>Advanced note</summary>
   <hr>
   <p>
-   Effects are often sequenced in pipelines like read -> transform -> write, which is a hint at their monadic[^monads] nature.
+   Effects are often sequenced in pipelines like read -> transform -> write, hinting at their monadic[^monads] nature.
   </p>
   <p>
-   In Radish, handlers interpret the `Effect&ltT&gt` monad into the `Promise&ltT&gt` monad allowing us to sequence effects in simple direct style with <code>await</code> instead of having to <code>.then</code> or <code>.bind</code> them.
+   In Radish, handlers interpret the `Effect&ltT&gt` monad into the `Promise&ltT&gt` monad letting us <code>await</code> for clean, direct sequencing.
   </p>
   <p>
-    So <code>await</code> here is just the syntax sugar for sequencing offered by the `PromiseLike` interface.
+    Here <code>await</code> is just the syntax sugar offered by the `PromiseLike` interface.
 It's the JS equivalent of Haskell's [do-notation](https://en.wikibooks.org/wiki/Haskell/do_notation)
   </p>
   <hr>
 </details>